 Mental Health Specialist 2 (MHS2)

-professionals to join our compassionate and dedicated team in your local community.
-These direct care roles are ideal for individuals with experience in mental health and behavior management-just like you!
+professionals to join our compassionate and dedicated teams in communities across Minnesota.
+These direct care roles are ideal for individuals with experience in mental health support and behavior management-just like you.

 📌